-Our academic team at Central Film School is made up of industry professionals, with a number of years and breadth of experience in filmmaking, acting, screenwriting and production.
+The academic team at Central Film School comprises industry professionals who bring a wealth of experience in filmmaking, screenwriting, acting, and production.

 David oversees the Academic Programme at the Central Film School.
 David brings together a broad spectrum of skills and expertise to his professional practice as an educator, director of photography and director.
 He has shot sequences for the 2012 Olympic Games and installations at Tate Modern and on cinema, broadcast and online platforms in the UK, and internationally.
 As a director, David has made over 60 commercials for brands including: 21st Century Fox, New Line Cinema, Disney, T Mobile, Virgin, KFC, TOMY and McDonalds.